Tag: Chi Onwurah

 The below Parliamentary question was asked by Chi Onwurah on 2015-11-03.

-To ask the Secretary of State for Work and Pensions, pursuant to the Answer of 28 October 2015 to Question 13246, what payment is given to libraries to partner with the Department on digital inclusion.
+To ask the Secretary of State for Work and Pensions, pursuant to the Answer of 28 October 2015 to Question 13246 on digital technology, what support universal credit provides for people without digital skills to gain them.

 Justin Tomlinson

-DWP is working with Local Authorities through ‘Universal Support’ to build claimants’ digital capability.
-Libraries are one potential route for delivering this support, where deemed appropriate by our Local Authority partners.
+DWP is also working with Local Authorities to build claimants’ digital capability.

 The below Parliamentary question was asked by Chi Onwurah on 2015-11-09.